 - To apply and register for a youth volunteer vacation, you must complete all required forms and a yelectronically through your My Backpack account, or send them to the WTA office by mail. .
 You may submit your application and forms

 - Find a trip.
-Our list of 2021 trips will be available on April 1, but you can complete your required forms in advance.
-Priority will be given to applications received by April 15.
+Our list of 2022 trips will be available on April 1, but you can complete your Medical History Form in advance.
+Priority will be given to applications received by April 17.

 Check out How to Apply to get all the details about joining a youth volunteer vacation.

 If cost is a barrier to your participation, please complete a scholarship application (if applicable) at the same time as your Youth Vacation Application.
 You'll be informed if you were awarded a scholarship when you are placed on a trip.